 They Soothe Allergies

+Anti-allergic properties are also included in this list of health benefits of quail eggs.
 Our bodies sometimes overreact to certain things: pollen, dust, certain foods, etc. This is where the health benefits of quail eggs come into play again!
-Unlike hen eggs, quail eggs are considered to be hypoallergenic.By being naturally rich in
+Unlike chicken eggs, quail eggs are considered to be hypoallergenic.

-Consuming quail eggs regularly will not only help with allergies but will also provide a boost for your immune system.
+Eating quail eggs regularly will not only help with allergies but will also provide a boost for your immune system.
 They also contain anti-inflammatory properties which help to combat autoimmune or inflammatory conditions.
 For people who have an allergy to chicken eggs, quail eggs are the perfect alternative.

 Quail Eggs Increase Energy Levels

+When talking about the health benefits of quail eggs, it’s impossible not to mention that they are little energy bombs!
 Quail eggs can also make you feel more energized due to the multitude of nutrients, minerals, and vitamins they contain.
 After all, they give the body a lot of good stuff, not only to function properly but to thrive as well.